 The Cognitive and Health Benefits of Time Spent in Nature

-Whether we think about it often or not, we are a part of nature.
-Most of us spend a large part of our lives in man-made environments, like shops, offices, houses and hotels.
-It goes without saying that these places are highly functional—but there is something in these environments which is clearly lacking.
+Whether we like it or not, we humans are ALL part of nature.
+BUT despite this, Most of us spend a large part of our lives in man-made environments, like shops, offices, houses and hotels.
+And while these places are often highly functional for our modern lives—their ability to provide some of our more basic, natural needs is often lacking.

-The functionality of a man-made setting is largely due to its ability to keep nature out; nature can be a nuisance to some, bringing with it perceived problems such as pests, germs, and creepy crawlies.
+The functionality of a man-made setting is largely due to its ability to control or keep nature out; nature can be a nuisance to some, bringing with it perceived problems such as pests, germs, and creepy crawlies.
 This feature of being able to exclude nature from human-made environments is what makes them so useful.
-However, over time, this has had a hidden impact on human well-being and general cognitive ease; research has uncovered strong links between design of urban environments, particularly incorporation of green space and general well-being .
+However, over time, this has had a hidden impact on human well-being and general cognitive ease; research has uncovered strong links between the design of urban environments, and general human well-being with the incorporation of green space .

-Spending time outside of man-made environments such as cities, office buildings, and even our modern homes - and instead soaking up nature - has a very unique and powerful effect on many indicators, such as mental and bio-physical well-being.
-Anxiety and stress are commonplace in today’s modern world; for many, creeping up and coming from unknown origins and being difficult to resolve.
-Solutions that include more time in nature on a regular basis is common in many societies around the world, from the Japanese practice of ‘forest bathing’ to the Scandinavian love of “friluftsliv”—translated literally as “open-air living”.
+Spending time outside of man-made environments such as cities, office buildings, and even our modern homes, and instead soaking up experiences in nature, has a very unique and powerful effect on many indicators, such as mental and bio-physical well-being.
+Anxiety and stress are commonplace in today’s modern world; for many, creeping up and coming from unknown origins, making it difficult to identity and resolve.
+Solutions that include more time in nature on a regular basis is now common in many societies around the world, from the Japanese practice of ‘forest bathing’ to the Scandinavian love of “friluftsliv”—translated literally as “open-air living”.

 The doctors have caught on

-In Washington D.C., doctors have pursued this line of medical treatment by developing a dedicated phone app and website which patients are instructed to download, use to find outdoor locations, and then go and spend time in those locations.
+In Washington D.C., doctors have pursued this line of medical treatment by developing a dedicated phone app and website which patients are instructed to download and use to find outdoor locations that they can then go and spend time in.
 The app also has the function for patients to report that the visit has been made, which sends a notification directly to the doctor’s phone or device, and is considered by doctors to be just another treatment to go along with more conventional methods.
 Such prescriptions are as authoritative as any other treatment, and are solutions that doctors take as seriously as writing a prescription for anti-depressant medication or blood-thinners for heart problems.

-In Japan, “forest-bathing”– the practice of simply being in the presence of trees—has been promoted since the early-1980s.
-This practice is a natural extension of the traditional Japanese pass-time of dining underneath cherry blossoms at lunchtime, and it became an official promotion of the national forestry ministry—perhaps to counter the country’s traditionally stressful urban environments and renowned corporate culture.
+In Japan, “forest-bathing”—the practice of simply being in the presence of trees—has been promoted since the early-1980s.
+This practice is a natural extension of the traditional Japanese pastime of dining underneath cherry blossoms at lunchtime, and it became an official promotion of the national forestry ministry—perhaps to counter the country’s traditionally stressful urban environments and renowned corporate culture.
 The concept, referred to as Shinrin-Yoku, involves simply spending time around trees, and it doesn’t suggest or stipulate any particular activity whilst doing so.

 Why are there such strong benefits?

-As to why time outdoors helps cognitive health, research suggests a number of possible triggers from chemicals, such as phytoncides through to the stimulation of natural human antibodies--though the cause of antibody release is unknown.
+As to why time outdoors helps cognitive health, research suggests a number of possible triggers from chemicals, such as phytoncides, through to the stimulation of natural human antibodies— though the cause of this antibody release is still unknown.
 Phytoncides on the other hand are better understand.
-These are antimicrobial, essential oil compounds produced by trees for their own defense against germs which we breathe in when spending time in close proximity to them.
+These are antimicrobial, essential oil compounds produced by trees for their own defense against germs which we breathe in while spending time in close proximity to them.
 Japanese researchers spent eight years between 2004 and 2012 studying the effects of these compounds and found correlations between human intake and improved health metrics, such as better regulated heart rates and reduced production of cortisol stress hormones in the bloodstream—both big factors in unmanageable anxiety, stress and depression.

 In the Netherlands, researchers used independent variables, such as frequency of health complaints over a two-week period and general mental health (as measured by the GHQ-12 scale), to investigate the effects of green spaces on cognitive well-being and general management of daily life.
 The research found that people surveyed were better able to manage stressful life events if living in close proximity to a green space of at least one square mile.
 Interestingly, the research found no significant benefits for living within close proximity to a green space of just under half a square mile, suggesting a threshold for the minimum amount of space needed to enjoy the health benefits of larger spaces.

-No explanation was provided as to the findings in the Dutch research; however, it is perhaps the sense of perspective provided through access to open, green spaces — perspective that is unavailable to people spending time solely within urban spaces and that enables better coping strategies.
-The calming sounds of natural spaces are also recognized as a lever for reducing some of the stress caused by noisy town and city environments.
+No explanation was provided as to the findings in the Dutch research; however, it is perhaps the sense of perspective provided through access to open, green spaces — perspective that is unavailable to people spending time solely within urban, built spaces—enables better coping strategies.
+The calming sounds of natural spaces are also recognised as a lever for reducing some of the stress caused by noisy town and city environments.

 The scientifically-backed immune system-boosting properties of the previously mentioned phytoncides released by trees are the basis for referring patients with a high risk of developing type-II diabetes toward nature, as well as those with a high risk of heart disease, risk of giving birth prematurely, and those suffering from chronic insomnia.
 There are even schools of thought that suggest time spent in nature can help mitigate cancer and other serious diseases, though such effects are yet to be researched scientifically.